 NOTE: The navigation through the radio menu is only available if your service provider enabled the Send RMS/FMS menu item.
 However, your service provider can configure a One Touch Button to display the Send RMS/FMS menu even if the navigation is not possible.

-If the radio is not in RMS Mode, and the Send RMS/FMS menu item is disabled, and no One Touch Button is configured to display the Send RMS/FMS menu, then the radio can only receive RMS messages but cannot send them.
+If the Send RMS/FMS menu item is disabled, and no One Touch Button is configured to display the Send RMS/FMS menu, then the radio can only receive RMS messages but cannot send them.